 Arbitrage trading opportunities tend to only last for a short time, often just a few seconds.
 This makes it difficult for traders to manually calculate arbitrage opportunities.
 Instead, they need specialized software that can quickly identify and quantify these opportunities.
 There are three main categories of software that are commonly used for arbitrage trading in the foreign exchange market:

 - Notification Programs

 - Remote Alert Services

-The first form of technology used in arbitration trading is algorithmic trading software.
-This sort of arbitration software is installed directly on a brokerage trading platform such as MetaTrader 4 or MetaTrader 5.
-Whenever the arbitrage trading program detects an arbitrage conditions, it shall immediately execute the necessary transactions on behalf of the trader.
+The first type of technology used in arbitrage trading is algorithmic trading software.
+This software is installed on a brokerage platform, such as MetaTrader 4 or MetaTrader 5.
+When the software detects an arbitrage opportunity, it will automatically execute the necessary trades on behalf of the trader.

-There are a range of traders who, instead of operating their own software systems, rely on what is regarded as the "remote alert service".
-Access to such service allows them to receive an automatic trading opportunity notifications in the same manner as they would integrating their own software programs.
-The difference here is that alert signals are given by software running at another location, outside the trader's own network or computer which may expose privacy concerns and can lead to significant delays.
+There are a range of traders who use a "remote alert service" instead of running their own software.
+This service allows them to receive notifications of trading opportunities in the same way as if they were using their own software.
+The difference is that the alerts come from software running on another network or computer, which can raise privacy concerns and cause delays.